 Finally, how is it like to go through the program?
 I won't lie: it is hard.
 Although the course structure is extremely clear, the materials are first class and all the projects really engaging, still, setting aside the time to work on your own, without social pressures of any kind, remains the most challenging endeavor, even for Udacity.

-I finished the program in eight months, but I was not consistent with my schedule and the amount of hours per week I was investing, which I believe is the ultimate "hack" to stay on the program’s track.
+I finished the program in eight months4, but I was not consistent with my schedule and the number of hours per week I was investing, which I believe is the ultimate "hack" to stay on the program's track.

 The main problem I faced would go like this: the amount of effort it takes to re-engage again with the course is (exponentially) related to the amount of time you spend away from it.
 In other words, the more time you stay away from the program, the more difficult it gets to just go past the Udacity's login screen.
 It becomes an ongoing battle against your willpower.